d12frosted/elpa-mirror/stable-melpa/electric-ospl-readme.txt

 ;; Configuration

 There are a couple of options which can be used to modify behavior (and speed) of the mode.
+The variables noted with (CUSTOM) *must* be customized using either the customize interface or (on Emacs 29.1 or later) `setopt', because a setter is used to cache the regular expressions.

-- The first is `electric-ospl-regexps', which sets the list of regular expressions defining how a sentence ends.
+- The first is `electric-ospl-regexps' (CUSTOM), which sets the list of regular expressions defining how a sentence ends.

-- The next is `electric-ospl-ignored-abbreviations', which is a (case-sensitive) list of abbrevations ending in a period that are not necessarily considered the end of a sentence.
+- The next is `electric-ospl-ignored-abbreviations' (CUSTOM), which is a (case-sensitive) list of abbrevations ending in a period that are not necessarily considered the end of a sentence.

 - Next, efficiency may be modified by changing `electric-ospl-maximum-lookback-chars', which determines how far